WHY We Recommend Visiting IRELAND and HOW To Do It

 As we walked along the beach, we stumbled upon a wonderful little restaurant tucked right by the water.
 With ocean views and a cozy atmosphere, it was the ideal place to rest our feet and enjoy a delicious meal.

 Bray truly surprised us with its charm, variety, and natural beauty.
-From coastal trails to beachside dining, there’s so much diversity packed into this seaside town that is an easy train ride from Dublin.
+From coastal trails to beachside dining, there’s so much diversity packed into this seaside town.
+Plus, it’s an easy train ride from Dublin.
 We think Bray deserves a spot on your Ireland itinerary.

 Giant’s Causeway